 Sussex Recovery College

 Sussex Recovery College offers educational courses about mental health and recovery which are designed to increase people's knowledge and skills and promote self-management.

-Time to Talk - talking therapies services in West Sussex run by Sussex Community NHS Foundation Trust.
+Talking therapy services in West Sussex are run by Sussex Community NHS Foundation Trust.
 A free and confidential service is offered to people aged 18 and over who are registered with a local GP.
 More details on the Sussex Community NHS Foundation Trust website.

 Other useful sources of support

 - Your Mind Matters West Sussex

 - Self harm resources on the e-wellbeing website

 - Bereavement support - see our Bereavement and loss page

 - Self Injury Support - Helpline: 0808 800 8088 (Tuesday, Wednesday and Thursday, 7pm – 9.30pm) Text and email support service also available.

 - The NHS Better Health - Every Mind Matters website is a good source of information and includes coping strategies to help deal with stress and anxiety, boost mood, improve sleep and help feel more in control.
 For top tips and tailored advice take the short Your Mind Plan quiz.